syncfusion-content/uwp-docs/uwp/Calendar/View-Mode.md

 ## Year view

 This displays entire dates/months of a particular year; by default, the current year will be displayed on loading.
-The years can be changed by swiping back and forth, or `forward` and `backward` methods can be used.
+The years can be changed by swiping back and forth, or `NextYear` and `PreviousYear` methods can be used.
 The months can be navigated quickly by selecting the particular month in year view.

 {% tabs %}